USS Zumwalt: Sea trials

 Zumwalts first commanding officer was Captain James A. Kirk.
 Kirk attracted some media attention when he was first named the captain, due to the similarity of his name to that of the Star Trek television character Captain James T. Kirk, played by William Shatner.
 Shatner wrote a letter of support to Zumwalts crew in April 2014.
 On 7 December 2015, the ship departed Bath Iron Works for sea trials to allow the Navy and contractors to operate the vessel under rigorous conditions to determine whether Zumwalt was ready to join the fleet as an actively commissioned warship.

 On 12 December 2015, during sea trials, Zumwalt responded to a US Coast Guard call for assistance for a fishing boat captain who was experiencing a medical emergency 40 nmi from Portland, Maine.
-Due to deck conditions, the Coast Guard helicopter was unable to hoist the patient from the fishing boat, so Zumwalts crew used their 11-meter rigid-hulled inflatable boat (RHIB) to transfer him to the destroyer, from which he was transported to shore by the Coast Guard helicopter and then to a hospital.
+Due to the fishing boat's deck configuration, a Coast Guard helicopter was unable to hoist the patient from the fishing boat.
+Instead, Zumwalts crew used their 11-meter rigid-hulled inflatable boat (RHIB) to transfer him to the destroyer, from which he was transported to shore by the Coast Guard helicopter and then to a hospital.
 The US Navy accepted initial delivery of Zumwalt on 20 May 2016.
 In September 2016, it was reported that the vessel needed repairs after the detection of a seawater leak in the ship's auxiliary motor drive oil system.
 The US Navy commissioned Zumwalt on 15 October 2016, in Baltimore during Fleet Week.